 Resources for Supporting Families Coping with Chronic Illness

 Receiving a diagnosis of a chronic illness can upend the lives of patients and their families.
 Everything from daily routines to family dynamics must shift to accommodate a new normal brought on by the illness.
-Access to the right resources can make facing this challenge a little easier for families and caregivers.
+Access to the right resources can make it a little easier for families and caregivers to face this challenge.

 What Are Chronic Illnesses, and How Do They Affect Families?